 Are the attorneys’ fees with that outcome a lot of money?
 Sure.
-But you often have a number of experts in these cases.
-The cost, time and effort to work these claims are significant.
-The settlements have generally been low because the nursing homes have the luxury of knowing that a $10 million verdict will get knocked back to less than a million dollars.
+But you often have several experts in these cases.
+The cost, time, and effort to work these claims are significant.
+The settlements have been low because the nursing homes have the luxury of knowing that a $10 million verdict will get knocked back to less than a million dollars.

 Maryland Nursing Home Do Not Try Cases

 The major nursing homes in Maryland have hired pretty good lawyers.
 They talk so tough, too.
 You sometimes forget for a second that their client has never let them take a nursing home case to trial.
 (Is it rude to point this out?)